sbuschjaeger/SubmodularStreamingMaximization/Readme.md

 # Submodular Streaming Maximization

-NEWS

-    - **18.06.2021**: Our paper has been accepted at the ECML/PKDD 2021.
-Stay tuned for an updated version
+**18.06.2021**: Our paper has been accepted at the ECML/PKDD 2021.
+Stay tuned for an updated version. 🤩

-This repository includes the code for our paper "Very Fast Streaming Submodular Function Maximization" (https://arxiv.org/abs/2010.10059) which introduces a new  nonnegative submodular function maximization algorithm for streaming data.
+This repository includes the code for our paper [Very Fast Streaming Submodular Function Maximization](https://arxiv.org/abs/2010.10059) which introduces a new  nonnegative submodular function maximization algorithm for streaming data.
 For our experiments, we also implemented already existing state-of-the-art streaming algorithms for which we could not find an implementation.
 The code focuses on easy extensibility and accessibility.
 It is mainly written in header-only C++ with a Python interface via pybind11.

-Supported algorithms are:

-- Greedy
-- SieveStreaming
-- SieveStreaming++
-- ThreeSieves
-- Random
-- Salsa
-- IndependentSetImprovement

-For more information on these algorithms please check out our paper or have a look at the (more or less extensive) comments in the source code.

-Supported submodular functions are:

-- Informative Vector Machine (sometimes called LogDet) with RBF kernel.
-Look at this function if you want to implement your own submodular function.
-- Fast Informative Vector Machine with RBF kernel.
-This keeps track of the Cholesky Decomposition of the kernel matrix and updates it without re-computing the entire Kernelmatrix or its inverse.
-Use this function if speed is important.
+A detailed documentation can be found [here](https://sbuschjaeger.github.io/SubmodularStreamingMaximization/html/root.html).

 ## How to use this code
-For building the code you need:

-- CMake >= 3.13
-- C++ 17 compiler (e.g. gcc-7, clang-5)

 First clone this repo recursively